samuelreichor/query-api-craft-starter/README.md

 ✅ Home and News Section with demo content preconfigured <br>
 ✅ Great Cats all over the place

+## Available Examples

+You can find frontend examples in the branches listed below.
+The code is located in the `./frontend` folder.

+- `examples/react-vite`: React JS vite example using the `@query-api/react` SDK.
+- `examples/next`: Next JS example using the `@query-api/next` SDK.

 ## Requirements

 - DDEV installed locally